 Q: Which person has inspired you the most in your career and why?

 A: A key inspiration for me is the artist Mark Hearld.
-I have been familiar with his work for many years having seen some of his early exhibitions and now seeing him as a successful print maker, illustrator and designer.
-As well as having a love for his work in general I admire him for the way that he’s applied his work onto fabric, ceramics, and many other media and how he is now well known and recognised as one of Yorkshire’s best artistic talents at the moment.
+I have been familiar with his work for many years have seen some of his early exhibitions and now seeing him as a successful printmaker, illustrator and designer.
+As well as having a love for his work, in general, I admire him for the way that he’s applied for his work onto fabric, ceramics, and many other media and how he is now well known and recognised as one of Yorkshire’s best artistic talents at the moment.
 He has really boosted the art and design industry in York, where he’s based and is proving that you can maintain an artistic and individual charm at the same time as being successful commercially, something that so many artists struggle to do.